 - Acquire confidence to work autonomously in the laboratory and take decisions based on few instructions.

 - Develop the ability to plan in the context of a long-term project with multiple steps.

 - Be able to search and use relevant literature

 This module is open for exchange students with bachelor degree in Biology.

 Do you have questions about this module?
 Please check the following website to contact the course coordinator for exchange students at the faculty: https://en.uit.no/education/art?p_document_id=510412

 |Coursework requirements – To take an examination, the student must have passed the following coursework requirements:|

 - Participation to at least 3 different days of the practical work (experiment, laboratory days) is mandatory.

-- Students have to submit sections of their report on a weekly basis through CANVAS.
-The teacher provides comments to allow students to improve their report until final submission (as part of the exam).
-If the numbers of student is high, a different peer-review arrangement may be considered.
+- Submission of report section drafts on a weekly basis through CANVAS.
+The teacher provides feedback to allow students to improve their report until final submission (as part of the exam).
+If the numbers of student is exceeding 10, a different peer-review arrangement may be considered.
 The submission is mandatory to take the final examination.

 - About the course